justinfilip/Real-Time-Bus-Tracking/README.md

 4) Replace YOUR_API_KEY with your API key
 5) Load index.html in a browser

+### Improvements made so far

+1) Added a base64 encoded version of the MBTA logo as the marker icons
+2) Added a global variable for indicating that updated data is available.
+I use this variable in my marker update function to determine wether to update the markers or set a timeout to check again in one second
+3) Changed it to update the position of existing markers instead of deleting all markers and setting new ones by saving each new marker in a list of two objects [busID, marker] and using that list to determine wether a marker already exists for a datapoint
+4) Added comments describing functionality and high level steps

 ### Roadmap of future improvements
 1) Show bus # on hover over bus transit icon
 2) Show occupancy status on hover over bus transit icon